G2Pavon/studiomdlPlusPlus/README.md

 This project aims to provide a modern, cleaner, and more maintainable alternative to Valve's original GoldSrc studiomdl tool.
 While Sven Co-op's SDK offers a modern version, it isn't open-source for some reason.

-Feel free to contribute, suggest improvements, or offer feedback!.
-This repositry was created by a mapper, not a programmer, so contributions are welcome.
-I start this project because, as a mapper, I want to use the best tools for mapping.
+Contributions, suggest improvements, or feedback are welcome.

 ---